swat-ds/latinx-lit/about.md

 ![group photo of class](../images/banner.jpg)

-*Zombies Reimagined seminar class, 2017*
+*Introduction to Latinx Literature and Culture Seminar, 2017*
 <hr/>

 #### The Exhibit